Travel rewards can seem overwhelming when you’re first starting out. Use this guide to navigate the world of points and miles.

 Hotel loyalty programs

-If you only stay at a certain family of hotel brands, becoming a member of its loyalty program may be a no-brainer.
+If you only stay at a certain family of hotel brands, becoming a member of their loyalty program may be a no-brainer.

 Like airline rewards programs, hotel loyalty programs also have membership tiers, offering better perks at higher levels.
 Such perks may include early check-in and late check-out, room upgrades, free nights and more.